medinajulioc/va-claims-app/log.md

 This log tracks implementation changes and improvements to the VA Claims App.
 Historical entries have been archived in changelog.md.

+## October 20, 2024 - Enhanced Statement Generator UI

+### Changes

+1. **Added Animations and Transitions**:

+   - Implemented framer-motion for smooth page transitions between form steps
+   - Added staggered animations for form fields to create a polished entry experience
+   - Created animated progress indicators with pulsing effects for the current step
+   - Added hover and focus animations for buttons and form inputs

+2. **Improved Navigation and Progress Tracking**:

+   - Created a new StepProgress component with numbered indicators and progress bar
+   - Added tooltips to step indicators explaining each step's purpose
+   - Made completed steps clickable for easy navigation back to previous steps
+   - Enhanced visual feedback with checkmarks for completed steps

+3. **Enhanced User Guidance**:

+   - Created a reusable FormTooltip component for consistent help text
+   - Added help icons next to form labels for better discoverability
+   - Improved information architecture with descriptive text for each form type
+   - Added warning text in the review step about consulting professionals

+4. **Visual Polish and Feedback**:
+   - Added loading indicators with animations for async operations
+   - Implemented a copy-to-clipboard feature with visual feedback
+   - Enhanced card styling with subtle shadows and borders
+   - Added icons throughout the interface for better visual hierarchy

+These enhancements make the statement generator more intuitive, visually appealing, and easier to use while maintaining a clean, professional appearance.
+The tooltips and visual indicators help guide users through the process, making it more accessible for veterans who may not be familiar with VA forms.

 ## October 19, 2024 - Statement Generator Implementation

 ### Changes